amin-codes/730Project/README.md

 ./benchmark <benchmark config file.json path>
 ```

-For example, if you want to run `xenium/xenium/benchmarks/examples/EBR.json`, inside the `xenium/xenium/build` folder, you can simply run `./benchmark ../benchmarks/examples/EBR.json`
+For example, if you want to run `xenium/xenium/benchmarks/examples/EBR.json`, inside the `xenium/xenium/build` folder, you can simply run `./benchmark ../benchmarks/examples/EBR.json`.

+The config files with the names `EBR.json`, `QSBR.json`, `dynamicHP.json`, and `staticHP.json` in the folder `730Project/xenium/xenium/benchmarks/examples/` are all the configs for benchmarking our adapted lock-free linked list with the memory reclamation schemes epoch-based, quiescent-based, dynamic hazard pointer, and static hazard pointer, respectively.